 Christopher Espenlaub (’86) retired in 2009 after 33 years as a psychiatric technician at the Sonoma Developmental Center.

 Crystal Ewen (’12) is a graduate student and teaching assistant in applied physics at Northern Arizona University.
+She is also a software engineering intern at Raytheon.

 Jim Eyer (’83) is a part time senior analyst with Distributed Utility Associates in Livermore.
 He is also a consulting analyst with Strategen and the California Energy Storage Alliance (CESA) in Berkeley.
 Jim is also principal of his own consulting firm, E&I Consulting, in Oakland.
 He provides consulting services involving benefits, markets, applications and R&D related to 1) electrical generation fueled by renewable energy and 2) distributed energy resources (DERs) including distributed electrical generation and storage.
 A three-time candidate for Congress, he earned a B.A. with a double major in physics and management and he earned an M.A. in management at SSU.